DBCDK/dbcdk.github.io/OpenAgency.md

 title OpenAgency
 permalink: OpenAgency.html
 ---
-# Description of the Open Agency service
+# Description of the OpenAgency service

 ## General description
-Open Agency is a web service interface for looking up various parameters for libraries and other service vendors in the VIP-database ([https://vip.dbc.dk](https://vip.dbc.dk)).
+OpenAgency is a web service interface for looking up various parameters for libraries and other service vendors in the VIP-database ([https://vip.dbc.dk](https://vip.dbc.dk)).
 These include technical information such as encryption parameters, order